learningequality/kolibri-installer-windows/README.md

 ## Steps for making Windows installer releases

+**Note:** this README needs some updates.
+See [issue #169](https://github.com/learningequality/kolibri-installer-windows/issues/169) for additional assistance building the projects.

 These are the steps how to do releases for the Kolibri Windows installer.
 Note that this involves the [kolibri](https://github.com/learningequality/kolibri) repo.

 We are releasing `v1.3.1` as an example here.